Acupuncture for back pain

 Back pain can occur during pregnancy, or because of stress, viral infection or a kidney infection.
 In Chinese medicine it can also be caused by overwork and tiredness and is related to a weakness of kidney energy.

-Conventional treatment for back pain involves pain killers such as anti inflammatory drug (NSAID).
-Pain is a messenger; it's showing you there is a problem.
+Conventional treatment for back pain involves pain killers such as anti-inflammatory drugs (NSAIDs).
+Pain is a messenger within the nervous system; it's showing you there is a problem.
 However, most people with back pain shoot the messenger by taking painkillers.
 Treatment for chronic pain involves taking opiate based pain killers, which can be addictive leading to the abuse of harder drugs such as heroin.
-Accupuncture offers a safer alternative as its non-addictive and stimulated acupuncture can beat a lot of pain medication in treating chronic pain.
+Acupuncture offers a safer alternative as its non-addictive and stimulated acupuncture can beat a lot of pain medication in treating chronic pain.

-Acupuncture treatment relieves back pain by using thin needles to stimulate energy points on the body, which regulates the movement of energy and blood.
+Acupuncture relieves back pain by using thin needles to stimulate energy points on the body, which regulates the movement of energy and blood.
 It relieves stagnation in the muscles allowing nerve signals to move freely.
 In western medicine acupuncture is thought to relieve pain by stimulating the nerves.
 Sometimes, an acupuncturist can use stimulated acupuncture which uses an electric current to strongly activate the flow of qi.

 Pain can be likened to when water in pipes freezes and bursts, the bursting action is like the stabbing pain.
-Accupuncture moves the blockage thereby relieving the pain and is anti-inflammatory.
+Acupuncture moves the blockage thereby relieving the pain and is anti-inflammatory.
 I treat a lot of back pain problems and have found acupuncture to be very successful in relieving pain, so much so, many patients can reduce the dose of their painkiller medication.

-Research has shown that accupuncture can treat chronic lower back problems.
+Research has shown that acupuncture can treat chronic lower back problems.

 There are many things you can do to help with relieve and manage your back pain.